MichaelCade/90DaysOfDevOps/Days/day35.md

 Git is a tool that tracks changes to source code or any file, or we could also say Git is an open-source distributed version control system.

-There are many ways in which git can be used on our systems, most commonly or at least for me I have seen it in at the command line, but we also have graphical user interfaces and tools like Visual Studio Code that have git aware operations we can take advantage of.
+There are many ways in which git can be used on our systems, most commonly or at least for me I have seen it at the command line, but we also have graphical user interfaces and tools like Visual Studio Code that have git-aware operations we can take advantage of.

 Now we are going to run through a high-level overview before we even get Git installed on our local machine.